Cronos 2025 Whitepaper

 Tooling and Infrastructure

-Many of the development frameworks, libraries, and tools used by blockchain developers are already available on Cronos.
+They say that the right tools are a builder's most powerful weapon, so Cronos provides a full arsenal of development frameworks, libraries, and tools—everything you need to build the future.
 Examples of developer tools include Truffle Suite, Hardhat, Open Zeppelin contract libraries, web3.js, ethers.js and web3.py.

 Visit the Cronos documentation for an up-to-date list of tools and integrations.